kalessil/phpinspectionsea/docs/security.md

 # Security advisories

 > Note: if the composer.lock is coming with you project, adding roave/security-advisories brings 0 deployment risks.

-> Best practices: consider adding `composer update` into your CI/CD get informed about security issues early.
+> Best practices: consider adding `composer update` into your CI/CD to get informed about security issues early.

 Security Advisories is a Vulnerability Database from SensioLabs (https://security.sensiolabs.org/database), which can be integrated with your workflows in several ways.